 The Senior Tutor will be responsible for the regular review of this procedure.

-Appendix to the procedure
+Appendix B1

 Code of Conduct for Students in respect of Harassment and Sexual Misconduct

 X College is committed to providing an environment that is free from discrimination and affirms the right of all members to be treated with dignity and respect.
 The College will not tolerate harassment of one member of its community by another nor sexual misconduct.
 The College will take allegations of harassment and sexual misconduct very seriously and may take action, including disciplinary action, in response to a complaint from a student.